Hi fellow musicians! Happy Thanksgiving and Christmas season! Y

 Thanks for all your business and kind comments during the last year.
-2017 has been a banner year!
-My order book has been jammed!
+2018 has been a great year!
+My order book has been filled.
 Thanks!
-May you and your family be blessed and prosperous this Summer!
+May you and your family be blessed and prosperous this Christmas and New Year!
 James

 Irish-style penny whistles have been standard instruments since the middle 1800s when the use of tin sheet metal developed and whistles were made.
 They are the common man's answer to the recorder.
 The whistle only has 6 sound holes, but plays 2 octaves.
 My whistles are made of cpvc or pvc pipe.
 The fipple blocks are acetal rod (plastic polymer).
 I use curved, narrowing windways to take advantage of the Bernoulli effect---causing an easy blow of air to accelerate as it is compressed in the narrowing windway.
 Thousands of Becker whistles are being played around the globe!
 A HANDMADE whistle for $10!!!